-- 1.1 That officers continue to progress options for the redevelopment of the Willoughby House and Granville Court sheltered housing properties into a new Extra Care Housing project. - 1.2 To confirm that the project fits within the Investment and Resource Strategy for Affordable Housing as approved at the February 2008 cycle of Committee meetings and amended by this report i.e. Sheltered Housing Vision and Standards to include the replacement of elderly persons' accommodation with that of a higher standard. - 1.3 That the buildings and associated land at Granville Court and Willoughby House be contributed at nil cost to the overall development project.
-Before such a transaction is enacted this will need the prior approval of the Council's auditors to ensure that it is exempt from government 'pooling rules as they relate to the disposal of housing assets. - 1.4 To note that as this report relates to the disposal of Council assets it will also need to be considered by the Finance and Management Committee.
+1.1 That officers continue to progress options for the redevelopment of the Willoughby House and Granville Court sheltered housing properties into a new Extra Care Housing project.

+- 1.2 To confirm that the project fits within the Investment and Resource Strategy for Affordable Housing as approved at the February 2008 cycle of Committee meetings and amended by this report i.e. Sheltered Housing Vision and Standards to include the replacement of elderly persons' accommodation with that of a higher standard. - 1.3 That the buildings and associated land at Granville Court and Willoughby House be contributed at nil cost to the overall development project.
+Before such a transaction is enacted this will need the prior approval of the Council's auditors to ensure that it is exempt from government 'pooling rules as they relate to the disposal of housing assets. - 1.4 To note that as this matter has service delivery implications it was also considered by the Housing and Community Services meeting held on the 16th of October 2008.